 Rather than a nuclear war, what we should fear in the coming decades is a highly contagious and deadly virus, said Bill Gates in 2015.
 Last year, the World Health Organization warned that “the problem is not if, but when” we will face a flu pandemic, describing a global plan to fight viral diseases.
-In fact, in 2018, the WHO reviewed the Blueprint list of priority diseases, and added “Disease X” to the list, among illnesses such as Ebola, Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS) – thus recognizing that an international epidemic could be generated by a pathogen currently unknown to cause human disease.
+In fact, in 2018, the WHO reviewed the Blueprint List of priority diseases, and added “Disease X” to the list, among illnesses such as Ebola, Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS)—thus recognising that an international epidemic could be generated by a pathogen currently unknown to cause human disease.

-Peter Daszak, one of the experts who coined the term, listed the characteristics that the WHO assumed the disease X would have: it would be caused by a virus originating from animals, and it would emerge somewhere on the planet where economic development drives people and wildlife together, it would spread silently but quickly and would be easily confused with other diseases at the beginning of the outbreak.
+Peter Daszak, one of the experts who coined the term, listed the characteristics that the WHO assumed Disease X would have: it would be caused by a virus originating from animals, emerging somewhere on the planet where economic development drives people and wildlife together, it would spread silently but quickly and would be easily confused with other diseases at the beginning of the outbreak.
 In his article, published in February 2020, Daszak concluded that COVID-19 is Disease X.

 Given that our ecological footprint has expanded, pandemics have become more likely, the expert writes, comparing the pandemic to terrorist attacks: we know roughly who the perpetrators are, but we cannot predict when the next attack will take place.